 Recently, diverse knowledge-sharing initiatives have come to the forefront that could help in tackling some challenges faced due to the rapid spread of Coronavirus.

 Technology is being utilized to measure the progression of the disease.
-This is to ensure health care centers have access to supplies they urgently need and relive some of the challenging side effects of social distancing.
+This is to ensure health care centers have access to supplies they urgently need and relieve some of the challenging side effects of social distancing.

 1) Medical Robots